Reduce the Staggering Cost of Prescription Errors

 - Side effects and warnings information

-- Ensure correct dosing information provided to patients
+- Ensure correct dosing information

-- Improve collaborative communication among the Care Team and clinicians
+- Improve collaborative communication among the Care Team

-- Establish a standard for entering prescribing
+- Establish a standard for entering prescription data

 - Monitor supply levels